 The accompanying Joint Proxy Statement provides a detailed description of the Merger Agreement, certain business and financial information of Franklin and Covey and other important information.
-Copies of the Merger Agreement and the Plan of Merger are attached to the Joint Proxy Statement as Appendix A.

-The Franklin Board of Directors ("Board") has carefully reviewed and considered the terms and conditions of the proposed Merger and has received the opinion of Merrill Lynch, Pierce, Fenner & Smith Incorporated, its financial advisor, that as of March 17, 1997 and based on and subject to certain matters stated therein, the consideration to be paid by Franklin pursuant to the Merger is fair to Franklin from a financial point of view.
+Copies of the Merger Agreement and the Plan of Merger are attached to the Joint Proxy Statement as Appendix A. The Franklin Board of Directors ("Board") has carefully reviewed and considered the terms and conditions of the proposed Merger and has received the opinion of Merrill Lynch, Pierce, Fenner & Smith Incorporated, its financial advisor, that as of March 17, 1997 and based on and subject to certain matters stated therein, the consideration to be paid by Franklin pursuant to the Merger is fair to Franklin from a financial point of view.
 A copy of the opinion is attached to the Joint Proxy Statement as Appendix B. Franklin stockholders are advised to read the opinion in its entirety.
-The Board has determined that the transaction is in the best interests of the Franklin stockholders, has unanimously approved the Merger Agreement and the Merger, and unanimously recommends that the stockholders vote FOR approval of the Merger.
+The Board has determined that the transaction is in the best interests of the Franklin stockholders, has unanimously approved the Merger Agreement and the Merger.